mr-segfault/awesome-static-analysis/README.md

 > Static program analysis is the analysis of computer software that is performed without actually executing programs — [Wikipedia](https://en.wikipedia.org/wiki/Static_program_analysis)

-This is a collection of static analysis tools and code quality checkers.
-Pull requests are very welcome!
+This is a collection of static analysis tools and code quality checkers starting with this list: https://github.com/mre/awesome-static-analysis and improving it (by removing outdated projects and unrealistically expensive commercial tools).
+Further, some tools had limited functionality that other tools might have excelled at; choice adjustments were made to limit the number of tool functionality overlap.

-* :copyright: stands for proprietary software.
-All other tools are Open Source.
-* :warning: indicates that the community does not recommend to use this tool for new projects anymore as it is outdated or no longer maintained.

-Also check out the sister project, [awesome-dynamic-analysis](https://github.com/mre/awesome-dynamic-analysis).

 # Table of Contents